 On British television he has appeared in a variety of documentaries for the BBC, Sky One, Channel 4, Granada and Five including The Making of ‘Carry On Columbus’ (1992), Sex & Fame: The Mary Millington Story (1996), Mike Baldwin & Me (2001), X-Rated: The Films That Shocked Britain (2004), Sex TV – Saucy British Cinema (Canada 2004), The Cartoon People (2004) and 100 Greatest Cartoons (2005), How Nudity Conquered the World (2006), When The Stranglers Met Roland Rat (2007), Rude Britannia (2010), Celebrity Naked Ambition (2011), The Greatest Kids’ TV Shows (2013), 1980s: The Best of Bad TV (2015), 1990s: The Best of Bad TV (2015) and The Best of Bad TV (2016 series).

 Simon wrote, directed and produced his debut film, Respectable – The Mary Millington Story, at Pinewood Studios in Buckinghamshire.
 It was released to great critical acclaim in London’s West End in April 2016.
 The documentary is available to watch on Netflix in the UK, USA, Canada, Australia and New Zealand.
+He is currently working on his second feature-length documentary, which will be released in the autumn of 2018.

 Contact Simon Sheridan